ZhiqingXiao/statsmodels/docs/source/stats.rst

 `tukeyhsd` performs simultaneous testing for the comparison of (independent) means.
 These three functions are verified.
-GroupsStats and MultiComparison are convenience classes to multiple comparisons similar to one way ANOVA, but still in developement
+GroupsStats and MultiComparison are convenience classes to multiple comparisons similar to one way ANOVA, but still in development

 .. module:: statsmodels.sandbox.stats.multicomp
    :synopsis: Experimental methods for controlling size while performing multiple comparisons